-- As long as necessary to carry out your legal work.
+- Different retention periods apply for different types of legal matters.
 The retention period will be noted on your file closing correspondence at the completion of your case.

 - For most matters a minimum of 6 years from the conclusion or closure of your legal work; in the event that you, or we, need to re-open your case for the purpose of defending complaints or claims.

-- Probate matters where there is a surviving spouse or civil partner may be retained until the survivor has died in order to deal with the transferable Inheritance Tax allowance.
+- Probate matters until a surviving spouse or civil partner has died in order to deal with any transferable Inheritance Tax allowance.

 - For the duration of a trust.